giga-sec/gigaSec-Tech-Notes/3. Notes/Repeater Interface Explained - Burp Suite.md

 ---
 ![[Pasted image 20220721111223.png]]
-1. At the very top left of the tab,
-    List of Repeater requests.
+1. At the very top left of the tab, (Request List) List of Repeater requests.
     New request to Repeater will appear up here.
     Different requests going through Repeater is possible